rohanshetty1888/feedback-analyzer-ai/README.md

 ## Step 2: The backend (`api.py`)

-This is almost the same as the sentiment API from Lesson 10.
-We just add one more field to the answer: a one-word **theme** (like "delivery" or "taste"), so the owner can see *what* people talk about.
+Adding specific field to the answer.
+Example: a one-word **theme** (like "delivery" or "taste"), so the owner can see *what* people talk about.

 The full code is in `api.py`.
 The important part is the answer shape: